Our Team

 In their free time, you’ll find Riss reading in their local coffee shop, chatting it up with strangers, practicing ASL, and teaching movement classes online.

-Cindy Ko (she/her)
+Cindy Ko (She/Her)

-Marketing & Media Intern
+Marketing & Media Assistant

 Cindy is a junior at the University of Michigan, majoring in Biology, Health, and Society and minoring in Sociology of Health and Medicine.
 During her time at the University, she has conducted research with the Center for Health Disparities and Innovation Studies to determine the most significant factors contributing to health disparities in underserved racial communities.
 Through her work at AHI and her research project, she will continue conducting outreach activities in various communities in the upcoming year.
 Cindy is passionate about advocating for equitable health care and furthering racial justice outcomes.
 In her free time, she enjoys drawing, making music, and spending time with her loved ones.